monarch-initiative/monarch-legacy/README.md

  * templates/           - we use mustache
  * lib/                 - our javascript API and application doe
      * monarch/         - that's us
          * api.js       - core API.
-Wraps OQ/NIF-Fed APIs
+Wraps OQ/NIF-Fed APIs.
+See naturaldocs.
          * web/         - web application.
 See README.md in that dir